-If you have any further questions, our contact details are in the right hand menu.
+If you have any further questions, email: email@example.com

 Anyone!
-We welcome applications from all academic departments, as well as from UAS and GLAM departments, and colleges.
+We welcome applications from all academic departments, as well as from UAS and GLAM.
 Students are welcome to apply but must have the support of an academic sponsor and agreement that funds will be administered by the sponsor’s department.